Nonlinear Closure Relations Theory for Transport Processes in Non-Equilibrium Systems: The Entropy-Covariant Formalism

 where

-It is assumed that $g_{\mu\nu}$ is a positive definite matrix.
+It is assumed that $g_{\mu\nu}(X)$ is a positive definite matrix.
+For conciseness, in the sequel we drop the symbol $(X)$ in $\tau_{\mu\nu}$, $g_{\mu\nu}$ and $f_{\mu\nu}$, being implicitly understood that these matrices may depend on the thermodynamic forces.
 With the elements of the transport coefficients two objects are constructed: {\it operators}, which may act on thermodynamic tensorial objects and {\it thermodynamic tensorial objects}, which under coordinate (forces) transformations, obey to well specified transformation rules.
-0.2truecm {\bf Operators} 0.2truecm Two operators are introduced, the {\it entropy production operator} $\sigma (X)$ and the {\it dissipative quantity operator} $P(X)$, acting on the thermodynamic forces in the following manner
+0.2truecm {\bf Operators} 0.2truecm Two operators are introduced, the {\it entropy production operator} $\sigma (X)$ and the {\it dissipative quantity operator} ${\tilde P}(X)$, acting on the thermodynamic forces in the following manner

 In Eqs~(\ref{o1}), the transport coefficients are then considered as elements of the two $n$ x $n$ matrices, $\tau$ and $g$.
 The positive definiteness of the matrix $g_{\mu\nu}$ ensures the validity of the second principle of thermodynamics: $\sigma\ge0$.
 These matrices multiply the thermodynamic forces $X$ expressed as $n$ x $1$ column matrices.
-The dot symbol stands for derivative with respect to parameter $\varsigma$, defined in Eq.~(\ref{tct4}).
-We anticipate that this parameter is invariant under the thermodynamic coordinate transformations.
+We already anticipate that parameter $\varrho$, defined in Eq.~(\ref{tt2b}), is invariant under the thermodynamic coordinate transformations.
 Thermodynamic states $X_{s}$ such that